AndrasKovacs/smalltt/README.md

 whenever we need to fill a hole in raw syntax, we plug the hole by converting a value to a core term by quoting.

-**Normalization by evaluation (NbE)** is normalizing terms by first evaluating then quoting them.
+**Normalization by evaluation (NbE)** means normalizing terms by first evaluating then quoting them.
 The kind of normal forms that we get can vary depending on the details of evaluation and quoting.
 In particular, it is not mandatory that NbE yields beta-normal terms.

 Moreover, values support **conversion checking**.
 Type equality checking is required in pretty much any type checker.
-In dependently typed languages, types may include arbitrary programs, and equality checking becomes beta-eta-conversion checking of values.
+In dependently typed languages, types may include arbitrary programs, and equality checking becomes beta-eta conversion checking of values.
 At its simplest, this is implemented by recursively walking values.
 The "open" evaluation makes it possible to get inside closures during conversion checking, so we can check if two functions have beta-eta-convertible bodies.